m5fisker/Writeups/H@cktivityCon 2021/Phonetic/Phonetic.md

 ```
 Viewing the code, we see that it is obuscated and hard to read .
 So I cleaned up the code and tried to make sense of the code ([Cleaned Code](https://github.com/m5fisker/Writeups/blob/main/H%40cktivityCon%202021/Phonetic/phonetic_stage1_cleaned.php))

-After deobsucating the code ,I found some interesting sections
+After deobsucating the code , I found some interesting sections
 ```
 // Function to perform certain actions and retuns a string value function firstFunction($input1, $input2 = '')